lanl/benchmarks/doc/sphinx/8_sparta/sparta.rst

 ------------

 This system has a plethora of compute nodes that are made up of Power9 processors with four NVIDIA V100 GPUs.
+Please refer to [Sierra-LLNL]_ for more detailed information.

 A Sierra application and regression testbed system named Vortex, housed at SNL, was used for benchmarking for convenience.
 Vortex has the same compute node